by Susan Flantzer © Unofficial Royalty 2020

 The chauffeur, who had tried to push Chernozemski off the car, and French Foreign Minister Louis Barthou were also shot.
 The chauffeur was killed instantly and because he had his foot on the brake, the car had stopped and there were photographs and even a film of the assassination.
 A bullet hit Barthou in the arm, severing an artery.
 He died of excessive blood loss less than an hour later.
 A ballistic report on the bullets was made in 1935 but the results were not made available to the public until 1974.
 The report revealed that Barthou had been hit by a bullet from a revolver carried by French police.
 Therefore, he was killed during the police response rather than by the assassin.

 One of the most notable newsreel films in existence is the film showing the assassination of King Alexander.
-While the exact moment of shooting was not captured on film, the events leading to the assassination and the immediate aftermath were captured.
+While the exact moment of the shooting was not captured on film, the events leading to the assassination and the immediate aftermath were captured.

 What happened to the conspirators?